Charles Schwab buys TD Ameritrade in brokerage blockbuster

-NEW YORK (AP) — Charles Schwab is buying rival TD Ameritrade in a $26 billion stock swap, a blockbuster agreement accelerated by massive disruption in the online brokerage industry.
+NEW YORK (AP) — Charles Schwab is buying rival TD Ameritrade in a $26 billion stock swap, a blockbuster agreement brought about by massive disruption in the online brokerage industry.

-Competitive pressure has already forced brokerages to make it free for customers to trade U.S. stocks online, and Schwab’s buyout combines two of the biggest players in the industry.
+Bowing to competitive pressure, brokerages have made it free for customers to trade U.S. stocks online.
+A combination of two of the biggest players in the industry would allow Schwab to save billions of dollars and make up for revenue lost from no longer charging investors such commissions.

 TD Ameritrade stockholders would receive 1.0837 Schwab shares for each TD Ameritrade share they own.